 A Step-By-Step Training Course and Useful Templates

-Authority Hacker has a step by step guide for creating an authority site which includes premium training on narrowing down your niche ideas and really helpful course material like the content templates.
+Authority Hacker has a step by step guide for creating an authority site, including premium training on narrowing down your niche ideas and beneficial course material like the content templates.

-The content templates you get access to in TASS are great for writing content yourself or for outsourcing them to paid freelance writers.
+The content templates you get access to in TASS are great for writing great content yourself or outsourcing them to paid freelance writers.

-Authority Hacker Pro has even more templates in multiple disciplines of online marketing.
+Authority Hacker Pro has even more copy/paste templates in multiple disciplines of online marketing.